-Summer is the perfect time to put theory into practice and gain field experience through one of our summer internship programs.
-As part of a summer internship experience, you’ll uncover your strengths, define your interests, and lay a strong foundation for your career aspirations after graduation.
+Put theory into practice and gain field experience through internship programs at Puget Sound.
+Through your internship experience you’ll have opportunities to uncover your strengths, define your interests, and lay a strong foundation for your career aspirations after graduation.

 Summer Fellowship Internship (SFI)

-Designed for students who have a passion for nonprofit or public sector work, in the SFI program, you’ll help make the Tacoma community a better place to live and work.
-Participants in this competitive program receive a fellowship and intern 28 hours a week for 10 weeks with a local organization where you’ll get first-hand experience with a nonprofit or government organization.
-Past internships have included the Emergency Food Network, Hilltop Artists, and the Northwest Immigration Rights Project.
+Designed for students who have an interest in nonprofit or public sector work, the SFI program creates opportunities for Puget Sound students to give back to our local Tacoma Community.
+Participants in this competitive program receive a fellowship award and intern 28 hours a week for 10 weeks with a local organization where they get first-hand experience with a nonprofit or government organization.
+Past internships include roles with United Way of Pierce County, Northwest Immigrant Rights Project, Tacoma Art Museum, and Tacoma Arts Live.
 Contact Nicole Kendrick for details.

 Learn more about SFI